najihafdzl/aws-core-services-lab/README.md

 [4.
 IAM Hands-On Lab](04-IAM-Lab/README.md)

-## How to login to your lab environment via Event Engine
+## How to login to your lab environment

 Before starting the labs yo will receive the credentials to access your AWS environment.